-This step is based on CI requirements contained within the CTI 4501 v01.01 Connected Intersections (CI) Implementation Guide, which was developed by the Institute of Transportation Engineers (ITE) and its partner organizations including USDOT, SAE, NEMA, and the American Association of State Highway and Transportation Officials (AASHTO).
-It is recommended that practitioners visit the ITE CTI family of standards website to ensure that they are using the latest version available.
+This step is based on CI requirements contained within the CTI 4501 v02 CI Implementation Guide.10 The initial version of CTI 4501 was developed by the Institute of Transportation Engineers (ITE) and its partner organizations including USDOT, SAE, NEMA, and AASHTO.
+A current effort led by SAE is expected to release the CTI 4501 v02 Connected Implementation Guide in late 2024, so it is recommended that practitioners ensure that they are using the latest version available.